Cosmic Inflation and Genetic Algorithms: Other search methods

 where $f$ is the fitness function for states defined previously and $R_{\rm offset}$ is a fixed (negative) value which penalises a decrease in fitness.
 This environment can then be coupled to one of the standard policy-based RL algorithms, such as REINFORCE or actor-critic (for a review see Refs.~\cite{sutton2018reinforcement,RUEHLE20201}).

 Unfortunately, we find it difficult to train a neural network for such an inflationary environment, using either algorithm.
 After careful adjustment of the fitness function we have managed to train successfully for a two-dimensional toy environment, consisting of potentials with just a quadratic and quartic term.
 We have not been able to achieve a successful training on any of the larger environments which were so efficiently handled by GAs.
 Intuitively, we attribute this failure to the ``choppiness" of the fitness function which can arise, for example, due to new global minima developing elsewhere in the potential, even for small parameter changes.
 Such discontinuities, clearly easily handled by GAs, can lead to unintended incentives for RL.
-The successful run for the two-dimensional toy environment suggests it is still conceivable that RL could be made to work on larger inflationary environments.
+The successful run for the two-dimensional toy environment suggests it is still conceivable that RL could be made to work on larger inflationary environments (see also the approach of Ref.~\cite{Rudelius:2018yqi} where gradient ascent in the number of e-folds was used to optimise the coefficients).
 This would probably require careful adjustment of the fitness function and systematic hyper-parameter optimisation but, given the efficiency of GAs, we have not attempted this.